vumichien/cocoindex/docs/docs/getting_started/quickstart.md

 Now we have tables needed by this CocoIndex flow.

 ### Step 3.2: Build the index

-Before building the index, make sure input markdown files are in the `markdown_files` directory.
-You may download the example [markdown_files.zip](markdown_files.zip) and unzip it in the current directory.

 Now we're ready to build the index: